Free Visual Schedule for Kids

 Kids Daily Schedule

-There are three catagories that these cards cover:
+There are three categories that these cards cover:

 1. Daily tasks like getting ready for the day or eating meals.